saloniamatteo/Arch/README.txt

 NOTE: if you don't like using vim, please replace "vim" with "nano" or an editor of your choice

+If you haven't already, download the Arch ISO.

 -> Open virtualbox
 -> Click "New"
 -> Click "Expert Mode"